C242-PS091-Capstone-Bangkit/ML-Project/README.md

 ### 1. Prepare the Dataset
 1. **Upload the Dataset to Google Drive**:
-   - Place your dataset folder in the `My Drive` section of your Google Drive.
+   - Place the dataset folder in the `My Drive` section of your Google Drive.
-   - For example, if your dataset folder is named `dataset`, its path should look like this:
+   - For example, if dataset folder is named `dataset`, its path should look like this:
      ```
      /content/drive/My Drive/dataset
      ```